 Vang Vieng does not have many art galleries.
 The one gallery I did visit was fairly expensive – and many of the framed paintings on the wall were framed in wide bamboo frames (which would make it difficult for packing).
 The Phixy Silp Art Gallery did have unframed paintings which would be much easier to pack in a back pack.
 The artist whose work is displayed in this gallery is Vilakone Sisouvanh.
 Their PHONE NUMBER is: 856-23 511439

 The typical full-body massage lasts about an hour – you can either choose oil or a no oil massage.
-A normal price for an hour’s massage is about $3.
+Prices are very cheap.
 There are several massage parlors you can choose from – usually the massages are given while you lay on one of several beds in a small room.

 Never let your valuables out of your site when you are touring – especially when visiting caves or swimming.